The-Xecute/Xecute-WiFi/README.md

 - Android: try re-running the tool few times
 - Linux: try disabling Wi-Fi in the system settings, and kill the Network manager.
-- Alternatively: you can try running OneShot-Extended with ```--iface-down``` argument.
+- Alternatively: you can try running Xecute-WiFi with ```--iface-down``` argument.

 ### The wlan0 interface disappears when Wi-Fi is disabled on Android devices with MediaTek SoC
-- Try running Oneshot-Extended with the `--mtk-wifi` flag to initialize Wi-Fi device driver.
+- Try running Xecute-WiFi with the `--mtk-wifi` flag to initialize Wi-Fi device driver.

 ### Telegram: